Anon-Planet/thgtoa/guide.md

 -   Click Next as the Generated Keys screen

--   To rescue disk[^347] or not rescue disk, well that is up to you.Werecommend making one (just in case), just make sure to store it outside your encrypted drive (USB key for instance or wait and see the end of this guide for guidance on safe backups).
+-   To rescue disk[^347] or not rescue disk, well that is up to you.
+We recommend making one (just in case), just make sure to store it outside your encrypted drive (USB key for instance or wait and see the end of this guide for guidance on safe backups).
 This rescue disk will not store your passphrase and you will still need it to use it.

 -   Wipe mode: Select 1-Pass just to be safe